 - I recommended some applications at last.

-Yes, except for fish size, there are some different points to choose different sizes of baitcaster reels.
+Yes, except for fish size, there are some different points to choosing different sizes of baitcaster reels.

 One thing I need to mention here is that size variety doesn’t always depend on the reels.
 Other considerations include a rod, rig, lure selection, and so on.